disruptiveplanets/AIME/data/cad-speed-contour/readme.md

 ## April 28

 Pulled the samples today, except for 06-00.
 But it doesn't seem to matter.
 High tspin/torbit corresponds to high uncertainty in cadence.

+## Aug 4

+Today I finished with this directory and opted only to summarize the results in the paper.
+The figure is complete, though.